 What’s the Podcast About?

 Why are you looking to make a podcast?
 There are all kinds of reasons why you may want to.
-For example, you can make podcasts in order to market your business, or yourself if you’re a freelancer.
+For example, you can make podcasts to market your business, or yourself if you’re a freelancer.
 It allows you to build an audience that you can rely on.

 You may also want to start a podcast as a hobby.
 If you have a topic that you’re passionate about, and you think others would be too, then you can start a podcast about it.